-While the logic of how crypto interoperability works can be both confusing and overwhelming, building a blockchain that is interoperable does not have to be.
-This is thanks to how easy the Lisk SDK can be used to create your own promising crypto project on the Lisk network.
+While the logic of how blockchain interoperability works can be both confusing and overwhelming, building a blockchain that is interoperable does not have to be.
+This is thanks to how easy the Lisk SDK can be used to create your own promising Web3 app on the Lisk network.

 If you are interested in how Lisk will achieve blockchain interoperability when the platform launches, you can read our High-level Overview of Lisk Interoperability blog post.

 Throughout the Lisk Documentation, there are several easy to follow tutorials to guide users in learning how to build a blockchain with Lisk.
 By following these tutorials you will not only gain valuable skills necessary for using the Lisk SDK, but will ultimately create your very own blockchain project.
 These skills will then allow you to build your own interoperable blockchain following the Lisk platform launch.